blueneogeo/workspace-theme/README.md

 ## Known Issues

-For some reason, only externally installed themes seem to work.
+For some reason, only themes installed as extensions seem to work.

 ## Release Notes

+### 1.0.1

+Added example image

 ### 1.0.0